ColinShaw/fast-configurable-image-labeler/data/README.md

-The `/null` directory contains images for the catch-all class.
-These are from the Oxford-IIIT data set.
-You just drop in directories, the name of which is the class name to identify, and image files in the directory of cats you want to identify.
+For enumerated identification classes, you just drop in directories, the name of which is the class name to identify, and image files in the directory examples of the cat you want to identify.